rouenemedina/rouene-medina-photonest/PROPOSAL.md

 <!-- Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing. -->

 Features:
-* Guest Login Page, this is where users don't have an account

 * Search Functionality: Visitors can search for a photographer by name, location, or specialty.
 * Advanced Search Filters: Allow visitors to filter a photographer by various criteria such as price range, location, and style.
 * Booking System: Enable clients to book sessions with a photographer directly through the website.